Mela User Guide

 Clipper

-The Clipper module offers a selection of digital clip distortions.
+The Clipper module provides a selection of digital clipping distortions.

 Type